cemdenizbeyaz/CppforGameDev/README.md

 ## Constructors

 Constructors are special member functions of a class that are called automatically when an object of that class is created.
 They are used to initialize the object's data members and establish its initial state.

+## Inheritance

+Inheritance is a fundamental concept in object-oriented programming that allows classes to inherit properties and behaviors from other classes.
+It facilitates code reuse, modularity, and the creation of hierarchies of related classes.

+## Access Modifiers

+Access modifiers are keywords that control the visibility and accessibility of class members (variables and functions) from outside the class.
+They define the level of access granted to different parts of the program.

++ **Public:** The public access modifier allows class members to be accessed from anywhere in the program.
+Public members are accessible by objects of the class, as well as external functions and other classes.

++ **Protected:** The protected access modifier allows class members to be accessed by the class itself and its derived classes.
+Protected members are not accessible from outside the class hierarchy.
+They are typically used to provide restricted access to certain members within the class hierarchy.

++ **Private:** The private access modifier restricts the access to class members only within the class itself.
+Private members are not accessible by derived classes or external functions.
+They are used to encapsulate and hide implementation details, ensuring data integrity and promoting data abstraction.

+## Encapsulation

+Encapsulation is one of the four fundamental principles of object-oriented programming (OOP) and is a key concept in C++.
+It refers to the bundling of data (attributes or properties) and the methods (functions) that operate on that data into a single unit, known as a class.
+The idea is to hide the internal implementation details of a class and expose only the necessary functionalities to the outside world.